-Impatient for change, Algeria protesters press old guard to step aside
+Hungry for change, Algerians press old guard to step aside

 Algeria’s powerful military is expected to play its traditional behind-the-scenes role during the transition and is currently considering several civilians as candidates for the presidency and other top positions, political sources said.

-One of them is a prominent lawyer and activist Mustafa Bouchachi, who has gained a wide following on Facebook during the demonstrations.
+One of them is prominent lawyer and human rights activist Mustafa Bouchachi, who has won a wide Facebook following during the demonstrations.

+Bouchachi was elected to parliament in 2012 as a member of Algeria’s oldest opposition party but resigned less than two years later because he said his efforts to promote reforms in the government were ignored.

+At the height of the protests, he told young people at a university that Algeria needed an entirely new political system, El Watan newspaper reported.

 “Those who have been talking of leaders (from the demonstrations) want to bring you down,” activist Fodel Boumala told protesters in Algiers.